 Lynn Hill.
 We called her “Little Lynny.”
-She was a prodigy and everyone knew as much.
-She carried her gift with quiet ease rather than chest pounding or feigned, awe-shucks humility.
-Twenty years ago, no female had ever climbed remotely as well as the best guys, so when Lynn began dusting us off—which she did with maddening frequency—folks offered up all kinds of fatuous explanations.
-Some diehards refused to believe a woman, and a five-foot article at that, could possibly be so good.
+She was a prodigy and everyone knew as much from Day One.
+She carried her gift with quiet ease rather than chest pounding or smug humility.
+Twenty years ago, no female had ever climbed remotely as well as the best guys, so when Lynn began dusting us off—which she did with maddening frequency—folks offered up all kinds of fatuous explanations, refusing to believe a woman, and a five-foot article at that, could possibly be so honed.

 Out at Josh, it was said Lynn shone owing to quartz monzonite’s superior friction, which catered to her bantam weight.
 In Yosemite, her success apparently hinged on midget hands, which fit wonderfully into the infernal thin cracks.
 On limestone, she could plug three fingers into pockets where the rest of us managed two.
 In the desert Southwest, she enjoyed an alliance with coyotes—or maybe shape-shifters.
-Even after a heap of World Cup victories, it still took the climbing world an age to accept Lynn as the Chosen One, and perhaps her legacy was never established, once and for all, till she free-climbed the Nose.
+Even after a heap of World Cup victories, it still took the climbing world an age to accept Lynn as the Chosen One, and perhaps her legacy was never sealed, once and for all, till she free-climbed the Nose.

 From the early days in Red Rocks, it would take her several years to become “the” Lynn Hill.
 Nevertheless, she was always a supernova, especially on that funky pitch way up what would become the seminal Levitation 29.